fbnmtz/fbnmtz/README.md

 ---
 Currently moving from my current job to a full time developer.
-I am very interested to work with DevOps as well and I am looking for collaboration opportunities and new projects.
+I am very interested to work with DevOps as well and looking for collaboration opportunities and new projects.
 Feel free to get in touch.

 ---
 <br>